How does Georgia state income tax and unemployment insurance work in 2026?

 Photo: Structural Photography via Unsplash · Atlanta, Georgia

-If you are still modelling Georgia take-home at 5.39 percent, your offer letters are overstating tax by eight percent on every Georgia hire.
+If you are still modelling Georgia take-home at 5.19 percent, your offer letters are overstating tax by roughly four percent on every Georgia hire.
 Most online content has not caught up.

 Most multi-state employers have heard Georgia is cutting tax.
 Fewer know the new schedule, the wage-base mechanic, or where the discipline points sit.